sparkflows/sparkflows-docs/docs/user-guide/control-structures/condition.rst

 Decision
 --------

-Below is a sample workflow that contains ``Decision`` processor in Fire Insights.
+Below is a sample workflow that contains ``Decision`` processor in Sparkflows.
 It demonstrates the usage of ``Decision`` node to evaluate a condition and take decision whether to proceed to next node or to terminate execution.

 It does the following processing of data: